sandy-0911/AgentiCore/README.md

 - **Gemini Function Calling:** The core mechanism for enabling tool use, where the model outputs a structured request to call a specific function with certain arguments.
 - **Client-Side State Management:** Using React's `useState` and `useCallback` hooks to efficiently manage the conversation state without a complex state management library.
 - **Component-Based Architecture:** Structuring the entire user interface into logical, reusable, and maintainable React components.
-- **Mocking Services:** Demonstrating how to simulate backend or hardware-level tools (`getGPUStatus`) in a frontend environment, which is crucial for development, testing, and creating demos like this one.
+- **Mocking Services:** Demonstrating how to simulate backend or hardware-level tools (`getGPUStatus`) in a frontend environment—a crucial skill for development, testing, and creating demos.